 Since building modern homes cost less and earned them a greater profit compared to the homes they had been building, this style of home became their main focus.
 Throughout the 1950s, the Alexanders took this philosophy to the desert and created the Ocotillo Lodge, which was their first project in Palm Springs.

 George handled the financing of the firm and decided to purchase sites throughout the Coachella Valley.
 Bob did the building and the Twin Palms Estates was completed in 1957 with homes aimed at middle-income and second-home buyers near the Racquet Club.
-The most famous of these homes is the Sinatra House, previously owned by Frank Sinatra and now available for tours and events.

 The design of the homes was handled by Palmer & Krisel.
 They created two-floor plans they could easily adapt to face different directions on lots to ensure the tract wasn’t repetitive.
 This led to a project called Racquet Club Estates, which was built during 1959 and 1960.